imperodesign/generator-impero/README.md

 ## Information

-This is a generator providing the following options:
+This is a generator providing the following options...

-- Stylus / Sass (incl/ SCSS) / Sourdough (coming soon)
+JavaScript:

+- Vanilla
-- Vanilla JS / Vue (incl/ vue-router & vue-i18n) / React / TypeScript (coming soon)
+- Vue.js (incl/ single file components, vue-router & vue-i18n)
+- React
+- TypeScript _coming soon_

+CSS:
+- Stylus
+- Sass
+- SCSS
+- Sourdough _coming soon_

 ...based upon a foundation of the following:

-- Node / Express on the backend
+- Node.js / Express on the backend
 - Pug templating language
 - npm for package management (Yarn will be used if available)
 - dotenv for enviromment variables